Last updated on 6th July 2018 (v18 180706)

 7. If we change or cancel your holiday

 It is unlikely that we will have to make any changes to your holiday arrangements, but we do plan the arrangements many months in advance.
 Occasionally, we may have to make changes and we reserve the right to do so at any time.
 Most of these changes will be minor and we will advise you of them at the earliest possible date.
 We also reserve the right in any circumstances to cancel your travel arrangements.
 For example, if the minimum number of clients required for a particular travel arrangement is not reached, we may have to cancel it.
-However, we will not cancel your travel arrangements less than 8 weeks before your departure date, except for reasons of force majeure or failure by you to pay the final balance.
+(We will advise you of minimum number together with the time limit for us to tell you if the package is cancelled, at the time of booking).
+However, we will not cancel your travel arrangements less than 8 weeks before your departure date, except for reasons of unavoidable or extraordinary circumstances, or failure by you to pay the final balance.
 If we are unable to provide the booked travel arrangements, you can either have a refund of all monies paid or accept an offer of alternative travel arrangements of comparable standard from us, if available (we will refund any price difference if the alternative is of a lower value).
 If it is necessary to cancel your travel arrangements, we will pay you compensation as set out in this clause (excluding infants).

 Amount you will receive from us